nodejs/node/COLLABORATOR_GUIDE.md

 ### Internal vs. Public API

 All functionality in the official Node.js documentation is part of the public API.
-Any undocumented object, property, method, argument, behavior, or even is internal.
+Any undocumented object, property, method, argument, behavior, or event is internal.
 There are exceptions to this rule.
 Node.js users have come to rely on some undocumented behaviors.
 Collaborators treat many of those undocumented behaviors as public.